JeremyTallant/TomorrowsEnergyToday/README.md

 * Deep Solar (last updated 2016)
 * Cenus API (last updated 2020)

 The Deep Solar data is a csv we found on Kaggle with 72,538 rows organized by zip codes of different areas in the states and 143 columns of different metrics related to solar and other useful information like education.
 Due to the size of the csv we extracted the columns we wanted to analyze and merged all the data for the same state together to form a new dataframe of all the states in the United States.
+Then we extracted data from the Census API and merged it with the Deep Solar data to create a new dataframe to use for our analysis.
 Three states/territories were dropped in they process due to lack of information which was Hawaii, Alaska, and Puerto Rico.
-Then we extracted data from the Census API and merged it with the Deep Solar data to create a new dataframe to use for our analysis.

 *** Note: The Deep Solar dataset is a csv file that is larger than the 100 MB limit that is set for Github.
 So here is a link to my google drive to download the csv to your desktop so the mainscript.ipynb will run correctly when cycling through.
 Once downloaded you may need to adjust the path in the mainscript when reading the csv to your precise location.
 Link: "https://drive.google.com/file/d/1LzgMzcCLY813-dPi2gsYcrA2fw_52L63/view?usp=share_link"

 ## Data Retrieval and Cleansing
-The first step in the project was to gather data from both sources, clean it, and merge it together.
+The first step in the project was to gather data from both sources, clean it, and merge it together in the mainscript.ipynb.

 We started with the Census API where we created a dataframe of all the states and different economic and socioeconomic factors.